Climate footprint data on food products

 Comparing climate footprints between products

 CarbonData is at the scientific frontier of climate footprint calculations for food and has several advantages compared to other methods.
-The most common commercially available method for calculating climate footprints for food is life cycle assessments (LCA).
+The climate footprint for food is most commonly calculated using life cycle assessments (LCA).
 An LCA is typically performed by a consultant who follows a standardized method to analyse the product’s different steps along its production chain.
 Even though standardized, there are three aspects that frequently makes it fallacious to compare LCA-results between products and studies.
 These three aspects are allocation, system boundaries, and the treatment of energy systems.
 Different choices can be made for all these in an LCA while still adhering to the standards.
-CarbonData is different to LCAs in the important aspect that all these three aspects are consistently treated the same for all calculations, which makes CarbonData results for different products comparable between each other.
+In CarbonData all these three aspects are consistently treated the same for all calculations, which makes CarbonData results for different products comparable between each other.

 Allocation treats how the responsibility for emissions is distributed between different products.
 This is primarily a problem when one process produces more than one product.